marmelab/react-admin/docs/Layout.md

   Your browser does not support the video tag.
 </video>

 React-admin lets you override the app layout using [the `<Admin layout>` prop](./Admin.md#layout).
 You can use any component you want as layout ; but if you just need to tweak the default layout, you can use the `<Layout>` component.

 ## Usage

-Create a custom layout overriding some of the components of the default layout:
+Create a custom layout overriding some of the props of the default layout.
+Remember to pass down the `children` prop:

 ```jsx
 // in src/MyLayout.js